gumaerc-testorg/2.092-fall-2009/content/pages/syllabus.md

 Reading Assignments
 -------------------

 The reading assignments will be given in each lecture and will refer to the textbook _Finite Element Procedures_.
-A list of readings by session is also available on the [Calendar]({{< baseurl >}}/pages/readings) page.
+A list of readings by session is also available on the {{% resource_link a734a6c3-85ca-cb44-172a-911f95607838 "Calendar" %}} page.

 Computer Assignments
 --------------------